-A decent section of the trail scales along a rock shelf, on one side protected by a cable on the other side a couple of hundred meter sheer drop.
-The photo above will give you a good idea of what I am talking about.
+A decent section of the trail scales along a rock shelf, on one side protected by a cable on the other side a couple of hundred metres sheer drop.

-Not too far from the lake, there is a mountain hut, where you can stay overnight, run by very friendly and helpful locals.
+Not too far from the lake, there’s a mountain hut where you can stay overnight.
+It’s run by very friendly and helpful locals.
 It’s called rifugio Vandelli.
-I have stayed there a couple of nights, when tackling the via ferrata Giro del Sorapiss.
+I stayed there a couple of nights when tackling the via ferrata Giro del Sorapiss.

 5. Tre Cime Circuit

-If you are coming to the Dolomites for just a few days and are looking for a hike, that shouldn’t be missed, you just found it.
+If you are coming to the Dolomites for just a few days and are looking for a hike that shouldn’t be missed then this is it.

 The Tre Cime circuit circumnavigates around Dolomite’s famous Three Peaks.
 The highlights include passing through the iconic Forcella (saddle) Lavaredo and rifugio Locatelli.

-If you are feeling adventurous you can combine the hike with two famous via ferratas in the area: Innerkofler/De Luca and Torre di Toblin, but to do that, spending a night in the nearby hut will be essential.
+If you are feeling adventurous you can combine the hike with two famous via ferratas in the area: Innerkofler/De Luca and Torre di Toblin, but to do that, I’d highly recommend spending a night in the nearby mountain hut.